CORRECTED - NEWSMAKER-Cemex's Zambrano under fire as shares plunge

 BLUFFING?

-Zambrano, wearing a suit but no tie, faced down repeated questions at the Investor Day about how Cemex will meet the requirements, known as covenants, due in December.
+Zambrano, wearing a suit but no tie, faced down repeated questions about how Cemex will meet the requirements, known as covenants, due in December.
 "We are going to perform," he said.
 "We are not, absolutely not, renegotiating our covenants."

 But investors simply do not believe him.